kosmar2011/DeepFill-TF2/README.md

     - net.py

-- training_checkpoints
+- training_checkpoints/

 - inpaint.yml

-- TRAIN #Should contain training images
+- TRAIN/ #Should contain training images

-- TEST  #Should contain inference/testing images
+- TEST/  #Should contain inference/testing images

 Just add the images of the dataset in the Train-Test folders and run  ``python3 DeepFill-TF2/training.py``.